Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 November 2025 14.25.09 UTC
+- WIB: Minggu, 9 November 2025 15.31.17 UTC
-- WITA: Minggu, 9 November 2025 15.25.09 UTC
+- WITA: Minggu, 9 November 2025 16.31.17 UTC
-- WIT: Minggu, 9 November 2025 16.25.09 UTC
+- WIT: Minggu, 9 November 2025 17.31.17 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: inspirational
+Kategori: funny